Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Visuals like graphs and charts (to illustrate trends and changes over time) assist your raw data.
 Along with additional commentary to provide context, your ESG report can explain any improvements or declines in specific metrics.

-To ensure an impactful ESG report for your internal and external stakeholders, consider these best practices first:
+To ensure an impactful ESG reporting, consider these ESG reporting best practices:

 1. Make key information easily accessible (e.g., using an executive summary highlighting performance and associated metrics)